TylerJNewman/dotfiles/zsh/configs/README.md

 - `z project` - Jump to your most frequently used directory containing "project"
 - `zi` - Interactive selection with fzf
 - `zl` - List frequently visited directories
-- `zp` - Jump to a directory with fzf preview

 ### FZF Keybindings